jasonwyatt/Android-DebugPort/README.md

     Trying 192.168.2.83...
     Connected to 192.168.2.83.
     Escape character is '^]'.
-    BeanShell 2.0b5 - by Pat Niemeyer (pat@pat.net)
+    BeanShell 2.0b6 - by Pat Niemeyer (pat@pat.net)
     bsh %

 There are a few built in commands, to see what they are, run `help();`

     bsh % help();
     Available Commands:
+      call(Object obj, String method, Object... params)
+          Call a method, regardless of access modifiers, on the provided object. exit()
-      exit()                Exit this interpreter
+          Exit this interpreter
+      fields(Class class)
-      fields(Class)         List all of the fields available for a particular class. fields(Object)        List all of the fields available for a particular object. fieldsLocal(Class)    List all of the fields defined locally for a particular class.
+          List all of the fields available for a particular class. fields(Object obj)
+          List all of the fields available for a particular object. fieldsLocal(Class class)
+          List all of the fields defined locally for a particular class. fieldsLocal(Object obj)
-      fieldsLocal(Object)   List all of the fields defined locally for an object. help()                Show this help message.
+          List all of the fields defined locally for an object. get(Object obj, String fieldName)
+          Get the value of a field, regardless of access modifiers, on the provided object. help()
+          Show this help message.
+      methods(Class class)
-      methods(Class)        Get the available methods for the provided class. methods(Object)       Get the available methods for the provided object. methodsLocal(Class)   Show all of the locally-declared methods for the provided class.
+          Get the available methods for the provided class. methods(Object obj)
+          Get the available methods for the provided object. methodsLocal(Class class)
+          Show all of the locally-declared methods for the provided class. methodsLocal(Object obj)
-      methodsLocal(Object)  Show all of the locally-declared methods for the provided object.
+          Show all of the locally-declared methods for the provided object. set(Object obj, String fieldName, Object value)
+          Set the value of a field on the provided object to the given value, regardless of access modifiers.

     bsh %